simsoll/frontend-second-assignment/handover/handover.md

 # SQUARES
 This section will shortly describe how the SQUARES business case is interpreted and how it will be supported by the website.

 Everyone will be able to upload square sets to SQUARES - the only requirement is that you need to be logged in, as square sets are uploaded through the profile page and every square set will be linked to a user account.
 The poorly designed square sets will be filtered out using a rating system.
 For this prototype the rating system will be rather simple, but will ensure that the highest rated square sets and artworks will be shown first.
+Square sets can contain between 5 and 25 square pieces.

-The users of SQUARES will be incentivized to upload quality looking square sets, as this is the only way people can make a profit on SQUARES.
+The users of SQUARES will be incentivized to upload quality looking square sets, as this is the way people can make a profit on SQUARES.
 Whenever someone buys a product in the shop (a poster, t-shirt, physical cardboard pieces, etc.) with one of the artworks on SQUARES, the money left after covering expenses will be distributed between SQUARES and the user that created the underlying the square set.
 It doesn't make sense to give any contributions to the creator of the artwork, as it's easy on SQUARES to create artworks based on already completed artworks, so the artwork gallery will likely be floated with copies of high quality artworks.

 The shop will not be implemented in this prototype, but the idea is to have a shop where its transparent what the square set creator will earn on the purchase.
 Furthermore, donations to the square set creator should also be possible through the shop by letting the buyer choose the price (a minimum price, a maximum price and a suggested price should be predefined for each product).
 This could also incentivize new designers to upload square sets as their earning potential is visible.
 This type of shop can for instance be found on https://leanpub.com.

-# Style Guide
-The style guide presented here will cover the main design choices for the website.
-The overall theme will be to use squares in the design thereby supporting both the title of the website but also the business concept - combining squares to produce squared artworks.

 ## Target group
 Taking the user persona into account the user target group consists of people that want to signal to their surroundings that they are cool and up-to-date with the newest trends, but inside are struggling to find their own true individuality.
 They know how to handle a smart-phone but are still considered to be non-technical people.

-Looking at the designer persona this part of the overall user group is quite different from the part described by the user persona and discussed above.
+Looking at the designer persona this part of the overall user group is quite different from the other target segment described by the user persona and discussed above.
 They tend to be a bit more mature and business-minded, as they are not on a pursuit for finding their own individuality (they have found it), but are looking for something that can help them succeed with the career ambitions.
 They are discerning, as they easily can distinguish a well thought-out product from a poorly designed product.
 Additionally, they are considered professionals within their field of work.

-To support these personas the design should be simple and intuitive so non-technical people can navigate the website and easily find square sets and produce artworks that they envision.
+To support these personas the design should be simple and intuitive so non-technical people can navigate the website and it should be easy to find square sets and produce artworks that the user envision.
 Furthermore, the website should accommodate the picky designer that has a sense of what good design is.

+# Style Guide
+The style guide presented here will cover the main design choices for the website.
+The overall theme will be to use squares in the design thereby supporting both the title of the website but also the business concept - combining squares to produce artworks.

 ## Color Scheme
 To support SQUARE's creative environment a monochromatic purple color scheme has been chosen.

 The purple color combines the stability of the blue and the energy of the red color, creating a color of the imagination allowing the user to get in touch with his/her deeper thoughts.
 It's a creative color, which is well suited for the purpose of the website.

 As the purple color is a rather feminine color, the color scheme is mainly applied to the navigation bar and on call-to-action elements such as the buttons.
-This is done to try also embrace the male visitors and for the same reason the chosen purple colors are more blue than red.
+This is done to also embrace the male visitors and for the same reason the chosen purple colors are more blue than red.

-The color scheme can also be seen below in figure \ref{color-scheme} and online by following the link http://paletton.com/#uid=1480f0klIH05sZKf6RGrEvAtHj8.
+The color scheme can be seen below in figure \ref{color-scheme} and online by following the link http://paletton.com/#uid=1480f0klIH05sZKf6RGrEvAtHj8.

 ![The chosen color scheme \label{color-scheme}](./images/color-scheme.jpg)